Rules and regulations

 The selected productions for any of the Festival’s sections will have at least one performance (as agreed beforehand with the organizers).

-Nottara Theater will cover the costs of accommodation (two up to three days), stipends or participation fees and travelling expenses (if necessary), for the companies located more than 300 km away that are included in the festival program.
-In case of complex and lengthy stage and light setting, accommodation costs will be covered for theater companies located less than 300 km away.
+Nottara Theater will cover the costs of accommodation (two up to three days), stipends or participation fees and travelling expenses (for persons, sets, and costumes), for the companies located more than 300 km away that are included in the festival program.
+In case of complex and lengthy stage and light setting, accommodation costs may be covered for theater companies located less than 300 km away.

 Logistics and technical support are provided by the organizers, with free-of-charge rehearsal and performance space and time, assembling and dismantling the décor, technical assistance, and personnel transportation in between the airport and the hotel (if necessary).